The best password managers of 2020 and how to use them

 - Works with: Windows, MacOS, Linux, Android, iPhone and iPad.
 Browser extensions for Chrome, Firefox, Safari, Edge, Opera, Vivaldi, Brave and Tor Browser.

-Bitwarden is a lean, open source encryption software password manager that can store and automatically fill your passwords across your devices and popular browsers -- including Brave and Tor -- for free.
-It lacks some of the bells and whistles of our picks, but for $12 a year, you have the ability to add 1GB of encrypted file storage.
+Bitwarden is a lean, open source encryption software password manager that can generate, store and automatically fill your passwords across your devices and popular browsers -- including Brave and Tor -- for free.
+It lacks some of the bells and whistles of our picks, but if all you're looking for is a service to manage your login information, it's hard to pass up Bitwarden.
+And you can share all your login info with another person.
+For $10 a year, you can add 1GB of encrypted file storage.
+And for $12 a year, five family members or friends can share login information.

 Dashlane